kyma-project/community/sig-and-wg/wg-prow/threat-modelling.md

 There is only one Prow cluster.
 If there are to be more installations, they need to be protected in a similar way.

 # Working picture
+The diagram presents an overview of the Prow architecture derived in the session:
 ![Working Picture](assets/landscape.JPG)

 # Findings